doc97/RewiredInterpreter/README.md

 The source code is given to the `Tokenizer` that converts the text into a stream of so called tokens.
-The `Parser` then takes these tokens and constructs an abstract syntax tree made up of symbols, which is an "intermediate form".
+The `Parser` then takes these tokens and constructs an abstract syntax tree, which is an "intermediate form".

 Instead of combining the parser and the interpreter, they are separated for a couple of reasons.
 The first being, that it nicely separates the